Menu

 Paul Fejtek a person with Brachial Plexus Palsy climbs the highest mountain on each continent.

-In my professional roles I advocate for and make appropriate suggestions for accommodations and interventions for people.
+In my professional roles I advocate for and make appropriate suggestions for accommodations and interventions for people with disabilities.

 Record Number of Americans Ready to Leave U.S.